sbesson/omero-weberror/README.rst

 **Warning**:

 OMERO.weberror version 0.2.x requires OMERO.web **5.2.6 or newer**.
-This is due to a Django Framework compatibility and to a required package reorganization in OMERO.weberror in version 0.2.0 so the application can be distributed from Python Package Index `PyPi <https://pypi.python.org/pypi>`_.
+This is due to a Django Framework compatibility and to a required package reorganization in OMERO.weberror in version 0.2.0 so the application can be distributed from Python Package Index `PyPI <https://pypi.python.org/pypi>`_.

 License